nuxt/docs/en/faq/deployment-aws-s3-cloudfront.md

 ## Setting it up

   1. Make a S3 bucket and configure it for static site hosting
-  2. Create a cloudfront distribution
+  2. Create a CloudFront distribution
   3. Configure security access
   4. Setup build script in your project

 ### 1. AWS: Setup your S3 bucket
-### 2. AWS: Setup your Cloudfront Distribution
+### 2. AWS: Setup your CloudFront Distribution

-For steps 1. and 2, follow this [tutorial to setup your S3 and Cloudfront](https://reidweb.com/2017/02/06/cloudfront-cdn-tutorial/)
+For steps 1. and 2, follow this [tutorial to setup your S3 and CloudFront](https://reidweb.com/2017/02/06/cloudfront-cdn-tutorial/)

 You should now have this data:
   - AWS_BUCKET_NAME="example.com"